by Debbie Compton

 I noted when he napped to see if overstimulation was involved.
 Perhaps the hallucinations from Parkinson’s resulted from being overly tired when he missed his nap, so his brain couldn’t keep up, I reasoned.

-I recorded the time of day the hallucinations started, if he was watching tv or not at that time and the tv show he was watching.
-I looked for any correlation between the news, which can be frightening, or a murder mystery that might instill subconscious fear.
+I recorded the time of day the hallucinations started, if he was watching TV or not at that time, and the TV show he was watching.
+I looked for any correlation between the news, which can be frightening, and a murder mystery that might instill subconscious fear.

 I jotted down anything else that perhaps played some role in the alien appearances.
 These notes included where he saw them, where he sat when they appeared, and his general mood at the time.

-My goal was not just to reduce the alien sightings but eliminate them entirely.
+My goal was not just to reduce the alien sightings but to eliminate them.

 My brother observed the hallucination began every evening at sundown.
 I noticed Dad always sat in his recliner with the front door open.
 Mom and Dad have a one-piece glass storm door, so from his recliner, he could look out the front door and see their white mailbox and people walking by.